gyorilab/emmaa/doc/reports/askee_month6_report.rst

 subsets of knowledge on COVID-19 mechanisms, and to extend them using expert knowledge.

-First, the EMMAA
-COVID-19 model can be queried in at least two ways: using a paper-oriented or an entity-oriented approach.
-In the paper-oriented case, one searches for elements ot the EMMAA COVID-19 model that have support from one or more specific publications.
+First, the EMMAA COVID-19 model can be queried in at least two ways: using a paper-oriented or an entity-oriented approach.
+In the paper-oriented case, one searches for elements of the EMMAA COVID-19 model that have support from one or more specific publications.
 In the entity-oriented case, one defines a list of entities of interest, and queries for all model statements that involve one or more of those entities.
 The advantage of the paper-oriented approach is that one does not need to curate a specific entity list up front, but due to potential recall issues with automated reading, there is no guarantee that a mechanism of interest will have been extracted from any specific paper.
 In contrast, the entity-oriented approach provides more reliable coverage for the given set of entities while potentially, inadvertently ignoring other relevant mechanisms.

 Second, the general INDRA DB can be used to query for information.
 The REST API supports both entity-oriented and paper-oriented queries here as well.
 The